sujeet4github/MyLangUtils/LangPython/effectivePythonBook/README.md

 24. 37 Use Threads for Blocking I/O, Avoid for Parallelism
 	- global interpreter lock
 	 - python does not let multiple threads run in parallel unless it is IO blocked
+	- for true parallelism see item 27/41 below

 25. 38 Use Lock to Prevent Data Races in Threads
 	- use this, dont depend on the global interpreter lock

 26. 39 Use Queue to Coordinate Work Between Threads

-- 41 Consider concurrent.futures for True Parallelism
+27. 41 Consider concurrent.futures for True Parallelism

 =======================================================
 ## Lesson 6 - Making Programs Robust